What happens in counselling?

 Where will the sessions be held?

-Can I come to my sessions after work?
+Can I have my sessions after work?

 We will arrange a time that works for you each week, which includes having after work appointments when there is availability